Stage Work

 Character: Mark

-I had the gift of performing in Robert O’Hara’s Mankind.
+I had the gift of performing in Baltimore in Robert O’Hara’s Mankind.
 This edgy, hilarious, endearing, and absurd piece explores a range of topics – from abortion to religion!
 Some reviews are listed below:

 “Johnson portrays a himbo with a soul, projecting the cocky air of Glenn Howerton while allowing his vulnerability to shine through as well… Stirred into this mix is a hefty macho protein-shake scooper of the chest-thumping “clueless bros” chemistry found in early-’00s stoner hits like Dude, Where’s My Car? and Harold & Kumar Go To White Castle.
 Not just any duo can make that sort of thing watchable, let alone memorable.
 These two definitely complement each other well.”
 Theatre Bloom